 Through your resume and recommendations, we have a clear sense of your professional path to date.
 What are your career goals over the next 3-5 years, and what, in your imagination, would be your long-term dream job?
 (500 words)

 This question helps you avoid a common, reflexive pitfall: summarizing your career before discussing goals.
-Yes, goals need a context – and a sentence (or at most two) upfront about your current situation can work as a “launchpad” for presenting your goals.
+Yes, goals need a context – and a sentence (or two) upfront about your current situation can work as a launchpad for presenting your goals.
 CBS is always interested in your plans for achieving your goals as well as the goals themselves – a practical focus.
 In this case it’s asking you to specify your short-term goals (3-5 years).
 So, detail the role(s) you anticipate during these years: position, type of company, scope of accountability, what you want to accomplish, and why you want to pursue this path – this “why” will allow the readers to get excited about your goals.